Updating Ledbury's Neighbourhood Development Plan

-Ledbury has a Neighbourhood Development Plan (NDP) which was adopted in 2019.
-The process began in September 2012, led by Ledbury Town Council alongside local volunteers.
+The process for the first Ledbury NDP plan began in September 2012 and was led by Ledbury Town Council alongside local volunteers.
 Between 2013 and 2017 the plan evolved through a process of public consultation, detailed studies covering land use, future needs and predicted growth.
 Town planning consultants Foxley Tagg were engaged to work alongside the NDP team, steering them through the highly technical process and carrying out research and technical studies.

-In addition once the NDP is 2 years old the housing policies become out of date.
-To strengthen it, the plan must be revised regularly and particularly in terms of housing growth.
-Work on a revised version is well advanced - the NDP Working Party (WP) has been meeting since late 2018.
-A landscape specialist, Carly Tinkler, has been engaged to carry out a landscape study which will provide detailed information to inform where and how Ledbury should grow.
-Volunteers are supporting Carly - surveying the Parish and gathering evidence.
-In addition, a planning consultant, Bill Bloxsome, has been engaged to give technical guidance.
-The work will be paid for by a mix of grants and some funding from Ledbury Town Council.
+A local landscape specialist, Carly Tinkler, carried out a landscape study which now provides detailed information to inform where and how Ledbury should grow.
+In addition, a planning consultant, Bill Bloxsome, was engaged to give technical guidance and help with the drafting work to ensure it was policy compliant.
+The work was paid for by a mix of grants and some funding from Ledbury Town Council.

-One way of strengthening our plan is to put a ‘settlement boundary’ in place, which was not achieved by the current plan.
+A priority for strengthening the original plan was to put a ‘settlement boundary’ in place, which was not achieved in the 2019 version.
 The aim of a settlement boundary is not to restrict growth, but to guide development to the sites local people feel are right for the sustainable growth of the town.
 Sustainable in this context means: that development will support and not damage what we already have in environmental, economic and social terms (such as beautiful countryside, heritage and a thriving town centre); that people who live in newly developed areas will have the choice to walk or cycle or use public transport to get where they need to; and that new residents will have easy access to all the services they need and the town provides.

-In order to ensure that the new plan meets NDP regulatory requirements and reflects local people’s wishes, it will go through a number of stages.
+In order to ensure that the revised plan met NDP regulatory requirements and reflected local people’s wishes, it has had to go through a number of stages.

 1. To the end of 2020

 First consultation on the changes to the 2019 plan and meetings with stakeholders.
-Consultation responses analysed and a draft plan with revised content is written.
+Consultation responses analysed and a draft plan with revised content was written.

 Public consultation on the re-drafted plan (regulation 14), followed by an analysis of consultation responses.